yosoydead/project-1.-FCC-Tribute-Page/README.md

 This is the first project from FreeCodeCamp.
+My [pen](https://codepen.io/yosoydead/pen/GYKyJJ) link.
+Didn't pun too much effort into it.
+Maybe I'll consider redoing it in the future.
 ### source: https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page/

 To do's: